microbiomedata/nmdc-schema/README.md

 **New system requirement: [Mike Farah's GO-based yq](https://github.com/mikefarah/yq)**

-Some optional components use the Java-based [ROBOT](http://robot.obolibrary.org/), which might be replaced with Jena arq in the future.
+Some optional components use the Java-based [ROBOT](http://robot.obolibrary.org/) or Jena arq.
 Jena riot is also a part of the MongoDB dumping, repairing and validation workflow, if the user wishes to generate and validate RDF/TTL.

 See [MAINTAINERS.md](MAINTAINERS.md) for instructions on maintaining and updating the schema.

+## Makefiles

+This repo contains 2 Makefiles:
+- `Makefile`, based on the generic Makefile from the [LinkML cookiecutter](https://github.com/linkml/linkml-project-cookiecutter)
+- `project.Makefile`, which contains targets that are specific to this project

 ## Data downloads